 11. Invest in professional photography

-You have a solid list of people who’ve purchased tickets to your events in the past.
+What to do: You have a solid list of people who previously purchased tickets to your events.
 You want to find more people just like that.
 Use algorithms and automated tools to create ads targeted to those people.
 This means more relevant ads for those interested in your event.

 14. Enlist a social media influencer